Julije Balović

-Julije Balović or Giulio Ballovich (Јулије Баловић; 24 March 1672 – 10 September 1727) was an entrepreneur, polyglot, judge, sea captain Venetian military officer and collector of epic poetry from Venetian held Perast (modern-day Montenegro).
+Julije Balović or Giulio Ballovich (Јулије Баловић; 24 March 1672 – 10 September 1727) was an entrepreneur, polyglot, judge, sea captain Venetian military officer, and collector of epic poetry from Venetian held Perast (modern-day Montenegro).
 Some sources speculated that he authored some of the literature works he collected.
 Balović wrote several manuscripts which are considered as significant literature works and historical sources.
 His multilingual dictionary is one of the earliest records of Albanian.

-Julije Balović belonged to noble Balović family from Perast.
-Following his father's footsteps, he became a sailor in Venetian navy and advanced from the rank of ship's scribe to shipmaster.
+Julije Balović belonged to the noble Balović family from Perast.
+Following his father's footsteps, he became a sailor in the Venetian navy and advanced from the rank of ship's scribe to shipmaster.
 He received numerous awards and gratitude letters for his successful participation in battles against pirates and Ottomans during the Ottoman–Venetian War (1714–18).

 Family

 Balović was born into the noble Balović family and lived in Perast (modern-day Montenegro).
 His father was Matija Balović who had seven sons and two daughters.
 Balović was married to Ana and had three daughters and four sons.
 Two of their sons died at a young age (Petar and Antun) while remaining the two sons (Julije and Petar) had no children so Julije's branch of the Balović family ceased to exist.